tendermint/tendermint/docs/app-dev/indexing-transactions.md

 Blocks are indexed by a primary key which includes the block height and maps to and stores the block height, i.e. the block itself is never stored.

-Events are be used to index transactions and blocks according to what happened during their execution.
+Events are used to index transactions and blocks according to what happened during their execution.
 Note that the set of events returned for a block from `BeginBlock` and `EndBlock` are merged.
 In case both methods return the same type, only the key-value pairs defined in `EndBlock` are used.